TGlas/tscript/CONTRIBUTING.md

 If the `check-format` check fails on your pull request, it's most likely enough to run `npm run prettier` and commit the changes.

 If there's something that Prettier complains about that you _absolutely_ need to be formatted in a specific way, you can use `prettier-ignore` comments to tell prettier to ignore a part of a file ([see documentation](https://prettier.io/docs/en/ignore.html)).

+# Generating the resources

+Various resources like icons are created by code.
+To generate the corresponding data, which is included in the website, special scripts need to be executed.

+-   `npm run gen-icons` generates the icon resources, you might need to call `npm run gen-icons && npm run prettier`